Srinakarin Vintage Market

 Shops under the tents are selling mostly relatively cheap clothing, bags, accessories, toys, a bit of handicraft and tons of shoes.
 Most of the shows on display are new, as you would expect, but a surprisingly large amount are second-hand shoes!
 Not sure I want to buy those.

 The food court is of course extremely popular and crowded.
 Not only the food is fun but also since the visitors are quite young on average, the shops try to be creative.
 Expect to find nitrogen ice cream prepared in an artisan way.
-Another shop drops your seafood right on your tabletop… no plates! (of course they place a newly waxed paper table-cloth before, but that kind of surprises you the first time since it is not a way Thai food is usually served.
+Another shop drops your seafood right on your tabletop… no plates! (of course, they place a newly waxed paper tablecloth before, but that kind of surprises you the first time since it is not the way Thai food is usually served.

-The Srinakarin Rod Fai Market is a little out-of-town but it is worth going to discover two things: Thai favourite weekend hobby: shop, eat and take selfies at markets and a surprisingly large collection of beautiful old cars, rare Vespa… and a million items that were part of your childhood.
+The Srinakarin Rod Fai Market is a little out-of-town but it is worth going to discover two things: Thai favourite weekend hobby: shopping, eating and taking selfies at markets and a surprisingly large collection of beautiful old cars, rare Vespas, and a million items that were part of your childhood.
 Just remember it can get seriously hot in those markets!

 How to get to the Srinakarin Train Market:

-Best is to get there in your own car or a taxi, BTS and buses would make it very complicated.
-Just make sure you tell ‘Srinakarin Market Seacon Square near Seacon Square’ to your taxi driver, not to end up at the other ‘Train Market Ratchada’.
+The best is to get there in your own car or a taxi, BTS and buses would make it very complicated.
+Just make sure you tell your driver: ‘Srinakarin Market Seacon Square near Seacon Square’, not to end up at the other ‘Train Market Ratchada’.

 Rod Fai Night Market Info